HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 }, targetOrigin);
 ```

-The EHR responds to all `scratchpad` messageTypes with a payload that matches FHIR's [`Bundle.entry.response`](http://hl7.org/fhir/bundle-definitions.html#Bundle.entry.response.location) data model.
-For instance the response to a `scratchpad.create` that adds a new prescription to the scratchpad (and assigns id `456` to this draft resource) might look like:
+The EHR responds to all `scratchpad` message types with a payload that matches
+FHIR's [`Bundle.entry.response`] data model.
+For instance, the response to a
+`scratchpad.create` that adds a new prescription to the scratchpad (and assigns
+id `456` to this draft resource) might look like:

 ```js
 clientAppWindow.postMessage({